Boeing 737 is a twin-engine narrow-body aircraft manufactured by Boeing.

 Source: Boeing.com

-The Boeing Next-Generation 737 is powered by two CFM56-7B engines.
+The Boeing Next-Generation 737 is powered by two CFM56-7B engines, manufactured by CFM International.

 The CFM56-7B is the exclusive engine for the Boeing Next-Generation single-aisle airliner.
 The CFM56-7B engine is a high by-pass, axial flow, dual rotor, two-spool, advanced technology turbofan engine.
 It is supported by the aircraft’s wing pylon.